5 Signs You Have Frozen Pipes and How to Prevent and Fix Them

 If some of your pipes are constantly freezing, it’s probably a good idea to have a plumber reroute them to prevent this from happening in the future.
 This is particularly a good option if you were planning on repiping anyway.

 Dealing with frozen pipes can be a nightmare, but if you notice the signs and follow these steps to prevent them, you can help ensure they remain thawed all winter long.
-If you need help with frozen pipes, our team at High 5 Plumbing in Denver, Colorado can help.
+If you need help with frozen pipes, our team at High 5 Plumbing, Heating & Cooling in Denver, Colorado can help.
 We provide a full range of plumbing services, including pipe repair and installation, drain cleaning, and plumbing fixture installation.
 Contact us today for more information or to set up an appointment.

 Heather Ripley